themue/site.themue.dev/content/posts/2022-tideland-go-wait-v0-2-0.md

 ---
-title: 'Tideland Go Wait v0.2.0'
+title: "Tideland Go Wait v0.2.0"
-date: '2022-03-05T22:25:00+01:00'
+date: "2022-03-05T22:25:00+01:00"
 draft: false
-categories: ['tideland']
+categories: ["development"]
-tags: ['golang', 'tideland', 'library', 'release', 'waiting', 'polling', 'throttling', 'limiting']
+tags: ["golang", "tideland", "library", "release", "wait", "poll", "throttle", "limit"]
 ---

-The package **Tideland Go Wait** reached version 0.2.0 due to a new added feature.
+The package **Tideland Go Wait** reached **v0.2.0** due to a new added feature.
 It now contains the type `Throttle` to provide a limited processing of events per second, e.g. for web handlers.
 The events are simple closures or functions with a given signature.
 The limit and a burst size for the maximum number of events during one call are defined at throttle creation.

 ### Example